anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.rst

   - **Business Objectives**

-    This service would allow the communication between one or more persons with the feeling to be present in a location without being phisically in a virtual environment.
+    This service would allow the communication between one or more persons with the feeling to be present in a location without being physically in a virtual environment.
 This service will make use of eMBB, and URLLC network slices and a distributed deployment which would offload processing.

   - **Targeted Segments**